Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 • Expect 60-120 days from start of abatement to closing

-The downside: You are spending $5,000-$20,000+ before you see a dime, and you are carrying the property (mortgage, insurance, taxes, utilities) the entire time.
-If you have multiple units, the math gets heavy fast.
+The downside: You are writing a check for $5,000 to $20,000+ before you see a dime back, and you are paying the mortgage, insurance, taxes, and utilities the whole time.
+If you have multiple units, that math gets painful fast.

 Option 2: Encapsulate and Disclose

-Best for: Homeowners who want to improve the property's condition without the full cost of abatement.
+Best for: Homeowners looking to improve the property without paying for full abatement.

 • Encapsulate where possible ($1,500-$5,000 per unit)